-If, like us, you've been eagerly awaiting the next installment of Netflix's lavish royal drama The Crown since some time in mid-November, you'll be pleased to learn that the streaming site has graced us with a brand new trailer for Season 2, promising political wrangling and romantic angst against a tumultuous international backdrop.
+If, like us, you've been eagerly awaiting the next installment of Netflix's lavish royal drama The Crown for months, you'll be pleased to learn that the streaming site has a trailer for Season 2 (which officially hits Netflix on Friday, Dec.
+8) available, which promises political wrangling and romantic angst against a tumultuous international backdrop.

 (Photo Credit: Netflix)

 Season 2 will again feature Claire Foy (as Queen Elizabeth), Victoria Hamilton (the Queen Mother), and Jeremy Northam (Antony Eden).
 New cast members include Downton Abbey’s Matthew Goode (as Antony Armstrong-Jones), Dexter's Michael C. Hall (President John F. Kennedy), and Quarry star Jodi Balfour (First Lady Jackie Kennedy).

 Part of this post was written by Katie Rosseinsky and originally appeared on our sister site, Grazia.

 Join our Facebook group for the latest updates on Kate Middleton, Prince William, and all things royal!

 'The Crown' Star Matt Smith Talks Meghan Markle's Engagement: "Life as She Knows It Is Gone"

 Olivia Colman Will Play Queen Elizabeth on Season 3 of 'The Crown' (Bye, Claire Foy!)

 'The Crown' Is Royally Addictive, but How Factually Accurate Is the Netflix Hit?